grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 Grafana data sources typically include two types of data: `jsonData` and `secureJsonData`.
 The former is used to store non-sensitive information, while the latter is used to store sensitive information like passwords or API keys.

 Both frontend and backend types use the same JSON data to authenticate against the target data source.
 The main difference is that frontend data sources should read and use credentials for every request while backend data sources should share the same authenticated client between requests.

 In a frontend-only data source, any request that requires authentication needs to go through the plugin proxy.
 You need to define a `routes` object within the `plugin.json` file and specify there the URL and credentials to use for each request.
-For example, you can request a given URL by setting an `Authorization` header with the `jsonData` credentials:
+For example, you can authenticate a request to a given URL by setting an `Authorization` header with the `SecureJsonData` credentials:

 ```json title="src/plugin.json"
 "routes": [